-CamelBak Eddy Review
+CamelBak eddy Review

 Cons: Straw retains taste, hard to clean, bite valve is not durable

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Ease of Use

 The straw valve works by the user biting it and sucking water up through the straw.
 While the bite and suck method is necessary for many hydration tubes, our testers didn't like it on a water bottle.
 The greater drawback, though, was the slow flow of water through the straw.
-While fine for sips in the office, it constantly left us wanting more during exercise.
+While fine for sips in the office, it consistently left us wanting more during exercise.
 We found that the straw and valve features added complexity without improving the drinking experience, unlike the unique lid of the AVEX Brazos Autoseal Stainless.
 This contender was also the only bottle to fail our leak test.
 It didn't leak a lot, but the few drops were more than we wanted and they ended up on the electronics in our bags.
 For bottles that are easier to use and won't leak, check out the Klean Kanteen Classic, Lifefactory Flip Cap, and AVEX Brazos.

-The Eddy performed poorly in our taste tests.
+The eddy performed poorly in our taste tests.
 The silicone bite valve gives off a strong taste of rubber, even after several washes.
 It also retained the flavor of sports drink even after washing.
-Once tainted with the taste of a flavored drink, the Eddy was difficult to get back to neutral, despite cleaning the bottle with baking soda and vinegar.
-For a bottle that isn't affected by what liquids you put in it, consider the Hydro Flask Wide Mouth Insulated, Soma Water Bottle, or the Lifefactory Flip Cap; all of these bottles scored a 9 out of 10 in the taste metric.
+Once tainted with the taste of a flavored drink, the eddy was difficult to get back to neutral, despite cleaning the bottle with baking soda and vinegar.
+For a bottle that isn't affected by what liquids you put in it, consider the Hydro Flask Wide Mouth Insulated, Soma Water Bottle, bkr Glass, or the Lifefactory Flip Cap; all of these bottles scored a 9 out of 10 in the taste metric.